Gandhara: Achaemenid conquest by Cyrus the Great (535-518 BCE)

-However, with alternative chronologies which date the Buddha's lifetime (and his contemporary kings) as much as a century later, it is alternatively possible that Pukkusāti in fact lived as much as a century after the Achaemenid conquest.
-Among scholars who favour the latter chronology, it remains an open question for debate, what kind of relationship Pukkusāti historically had with the Persian Achaemenid rulers.
-Possible theories are: he "may belong to a period when the Achaemenids had already lost their hold over Indian provinces," or he may have been holding power in eastern parts of Gandhara such as Taxila (speculatively considered by some scholars to be outside the Achaemenid dominions), or may have been serving as a vassal of the Achaemenids but with autonomy to conduct warfare and diplomacy with independent Indian states, similar to the "active and often independent role the western satraps had in Greek politics".
-Thus it is considered that he may have been an important intermediary for cultural influence between Ancient Persia and India.
+Around 535 BCE, the Persian king Cyrus the Great initiated a protracted campaign to absorb parts of northwestern Indian subcontinent into his nascent Achaemenid Empire.
+In this initial incursion, the Persian army annexed a large region to the west of the Indus River, consolidating the early eastern borders of their new realm.
+With a brief pause after Cyrus' death around 530 BCE, the campaign continued under Darius the Great, who began to re-conquer former provinces and further expand the Achaemenid Empire's political boundaries.
+Around 518 BCE, the Persian army pushed further into India to initiate a second period of conquest by annexing regions up to the Jhelum River in what is today known as Punjab.
+At peak, the Persians managed to take control of most of modern-day Pakistan and incorporate it into their territory.

-Megasthenes Indica, states that the Achaemenids never conquered India and had only approached its borders after battling with the Massagetae, it further states that the Persians summoned mercenaries specifically from the Oxydrakai tribe, who were previously known to have resisted the incursions of Alexander the Great, but they never entered their armies into the region of Gandhara.
+Megasthenes' Indica states that the Achaemenids never conquered India, and had only approached its borders after battling with the Massagetae.
+It further states that the Persians summoned mercenaries specifically from the Oxydrakai tribe, who were previously known to have resisted the incursions of Alexander the Great, but they never entered their armies into the region of Gandhara.

+Centralised administration and Kharosthi script

+Under Persian rule, a system of centralised administration, with a bureaucratic system, was introduced into the Indus Valley for the first time.
+Provinces or "satrapies" were established with provincial capitals.
+The Gandhara satrapy, established 518 BCE with its capital at Pushkalavati (Charsadda).

+It was also during the Achaemenid Empire rule of Gandhara that the Kharosthi script, the script of Gandhari prakrit, was born through the Aramaic alphabet.

+Gandharan troops employed by Xerxes the Great (c.
+518 BC – 465 BC)

-Athens coin (c.
+Athenian tetradrachm (c.
 500/490–485 BCE) discovered in Pushkalavati.
 This coin is the earliest known example of its type to be found so far east.
 Such coins were circulating in the area as currency, at least as far as the Indus, during the reign of the Achaemenids.

 During the reign of Xerxes I, Gandharan troops were noted by Herodotus to have taken part in the Second Persian invasion of Greece and were described as clothed similar to that of the Bactrians.
 Herodotus states that during the battle they were led by the Achamenid general Artyphius.

-Under Persian rule, a system of centralised administration, with a bureaucratic system, was introduced into the Indus Valley for the first time.
-Provinces or "satrapy" were established with provincial capitals.
-The Gandhara satrapy, established 518 BCE with its capital at Pushkalavati (Charsadda).
-It was also during the Achaemenid Empire rule of Gandhara that the Kharosthi script, the script of Gandhari prakrit, was born through the Aramaic alphabet.